nextbreakpoint/infrastructure-as-code/README.md

 The domain yourdomain.com must be a domain hosted in a Route53 public zone.
 Create a new public zone and register a new domain if you don't have one already.

-### Create S3 Bucket
+### Configure remote state backend

-Terraform requires a S3 Bucket to store remote state.
+Terraform requires a S3 Bucket to store the remote state.

-Create a bucket with command:
+Create a S3 bucket with the command:

-    aws s3api create-bucket --bucket nextbreakpoint-terraform-state --region eu-west-1 --create-bucket-configuration LocationConstraint=eu-west-1

-The bucket needs to be created once.
-You can delete the bucket when you don't need it anymore.
+    sh create-bucket.sh your_bucket_name eu-west-1

+Please note that the bucket name must be unique among all S3 buckets.

+Once that the bucket has been created, execute the command:

+    sh config-bucket.sh your_bucket_name eu-west-1

+The script will set the bucket name and region in all remote_state.tf files.

 ### Generate deployer key